dbashford/textract/README.md

 ### Commmand Line

-If textract is installed gloablly, via `npm install -g textract`, then the following command will write the extracted text to the console.
+If textract is installed gloablly, via `npm install -g textract`, then the following command will write the extracted text to the console for a file on the file system.

 ```
 $ textract pathToFile